 A key element to legalized cannabis commerce is the responsibility that a licensed manufacturer or cultivator has to produce and deliver safe products to their end-user patients and customers.
-The state’s have a corresponding duty to ensure this is being done and in the cannabis industry the organizations charged with carrying out these duties are licensed, independent Testing Labs as defined in Chapter 6 of the BCC regulations (See Fact Sheet).
+The state’s have a duty to ensure this is being done and in the cannabis industry the organizations charged with carrying out these duties are licensed, independent Testing Labs as defined in Chapter 6 of the BCC regulations (See Fact Sheet).

 In a nutshell, a Cannabis Testing Lab in California, is responsible for:

 Perhaps this is a business you are very familiar with from an analogous industry, or you are scientifically or medically trained and inclined to believe this is the right lane for your skills and experience, or you see the market for testing the mega billions of projected cannabis revenue and want your slice of the pie.

 Either way, this post discusses the licensing process at a higher level (see our eBook for greater detail) and then dive right into what you will have to do once you get that license to make your clients and investors happy.

 There is great opportunity in Cannabis Testing Labs and the State of California has enacted the strictest regulations and standards of any state thus far (big surprise!) so if you can run a lab here, you can do it anywhere and will be prepared to expand once so many other states’ demand a high level of patient/consumer protection.